If this is a life-threatening emergency, please call 911 or go to the nearest hospital emergency room.

 What we offer

-Counseling, Advising & Career Center counselors are experienced and trained professionals that provide short term holistic counseling.
-Counselors also teach Human Development courses on a broad range of topics including: College Success, Career & Life Planning, Stress Management, Overcoming Math Anxiety, and Human Relations in the Workplace.
+CSS counselors are experienced and trained professionals that provide short-term holistic counseling.
+Counselors also teach Human Development courses on broad range of topics including: Career and Life Planning, Stress Management, Overcoming Math Anxiety, and Human Relations in the Workplace.

-Academic advising is available for students to provide assistance in class schedule, general transfer advising and unofficial transcript evaluation.
+Counselors primarily advise undecided students and students majoring in Human Services.
+They also provide general transfer advising and informal transcript evaluation.
 If you know which degree you are obtaining, you may look up your faculty advisor to contact them directly.
-CACC also has counselors available for appointments primarily to advise undecided students and students majoring in Human Services.

 Career counseling is available on an individual or group basis.
 Workshops and Human Development courses to help you clarify your goals, learn the career-planning process, interpret assessment results, and learn career research, decision-making, and job search skills.